dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## I am having trouble figuring out how to use Subsocial.
 What can I do?

-Subsocial is still in its beta phase, and we are working on improving the user interface and experience.
 If you have any questions, please reach out to us in our [Telegram](http://t.me/Subsocial) or [Discord](http://discord.gg/w2Rqy2M) chats.

 ## How is inappropriate or illegal content handled on Subsocial?

-Subsocial has two ways to handle undesirable content.
+Subsocial has multiple ways to handle undesirable content.
 All posts must be made in spaces, and the owner(s) of a space can either moderate themselves, or appoint moderators, who can take care of stuff like that.
 Additionally, because Subsocial is made up of a separate back-end (the blockchain) and front-end (websites or mobile apps), the creators/operators of the front-end can moderate on their end.
 Here is an easy example: a website that runs on Subsocial that is just dedicated to cats would not show any content from the Subsocial blockchain that has to do with dogs.

+For more information, check out [this post](https://app.subsocial.network/@subsocial/censorship-vs-moderation-how-does-subsocial-handle-these-31051).

 ## What are SUB tokens?
 What can I do with them?

-SUB tokens are the native token of the Subsocial blockchain, and are used to interact with the network.
+SUB tokens are the native token of the Subsocial blockchain, and can be used to interact with the network.
 You can use your SUB tokens to create a space, make posts, and interact with others on Subsocial, by following them, or commenting and voting on their posts.
-In the future you will be able to send other users tips with SUB tokens, and much more.
+Currently, you can also tip other users using your SUB tokens, and more monetization features will be added in the future.

-## Will there be an IDO?

-An IDO is not planned at this time.

-## Will there be an IEO?

-The team is currently looking into an IEO, but nothing has been announced yet.
-Follow our [announcements channel](https://t.me/SubsocialNetwork) to stay updated.
+You can also burn SUB to generate a larger amount of NRG to complete transations.

+## What is NRG?

+NRG is short for energy, which can be used to perform actions on the network, instead of SUB tokens.
+NRG can be created by burning SUB tokens.
+NRG is not a token, and is not transferrable.
+When it is created, it can be created in any account, not only the account that burned the SUB tokens.
+This means you can gift your friends energy, or get free energy from the operator of a social network running on Subsocial.

 ## Is there a way to get free tokens in order to use Subsocial?

-Not at the moment.
+No, but in the future applications may give NRG to their users for free, allowing you to use Subsocial.

 ## How can I buy Subsocial tokens?

 Currently it is not possible to buy Subsocial tokens.

-## What is the name of Subsocial’s token?
+## What is the ticker for Subsocial’s token?

-The name of the token is **SUB**.
+The ticker of the token is **SUB**.

 ## What is the total token supply?

-The total supply at launch will be 100m tokens.
+The total supply at launch was 1 billion (1,000,000,000) tokens.
 Annual inflation will be 7.5%.

 ## Can I stake my tokens that are still locked in vesting?